Chadstone Shopping Centre: 2020s

 In December 2019, plans for a $685 million redevelopment was unveiled.
 It was subsequently approved on 6 July 2020 with works expected to start in early 2021 and completed in six stages by mid-2025.
 The plans were to add more than 1400 parking spaces across two carparks, a new nine level commercial office building on Middle Road, expansion of the dining, entertainment and leisure precinct, upgraded fresh food precinct and further expansion of the luxury mall.

 Construction work began in February 2021 with the addition of two new levels of parking on top of the existing David Jones carpark.
 850 parking spaces were added with more 400 spaces solar shaded on the rooftop to generate 1.6MW of electricity.
 The carpark upgrade was completed in September 2021.

 Construction on the $71 million 10,350m^{2} expanded dining, entertainment and leisure precinct known as The Social Quarter commenced in September 2022.
 The Social Quarter had its grand opening on 1 March 2023 and features 13 new dining outlets including and 4 new entertainment offerings to complement the existing Hoyts Cinema and Legoland Discovery Centre.
 These includes Archie Brothers Cirque Electrique, Strike Bowling, Holey Moley and Melbourne's first Hijinx Hotel all owned by Funlab.
 The new dining outlets includes Piccolina Gelateria, White + Wong’s (including their rooftop Sardine Bar) and UA Brewing Co. which features an onsite brewery producing craft beer exclusive to The Social Quarter.

 In October 2022, the $485 million redevelopment construction of the One Middle Road commercial tower, fresh food precinct known as The Market Pavilion and expansion of Car Park C (Coles carpark) has commenced.
 On 18 December 2023, Coles and Aldi supermarkets have reopened after months of refurbishment.
 Woolworths temporarily closed its store to make way for the redevelopment on 4 February 2024.

 The Market Pavilion and One Middle Road Tower had its grand opening on 27 March 2025.
 The 26,500m^{2} Market Pavilion Precinct features a new large Woolworths supermarket and 50 new retailers.
 A new Dining Laneway precinct featuring 11 outlets adjoining The Market Pavilion opened.
 An upgraded Car park C opened and featured an additional level of carpark or office and retail workers during the week and visitors on the weekend.
 The new nine storey One Middle Road Tower offers 20,000m^{2} of office space, a skygarden, a childcare centre and a health and wellness facility.

 Tenants

 Chadstone Shopping Centre has 230,442m² of floor space.
-The major retailers include David Jones, Myer, Kmart, Target, Aldi, Coles, Woolworths, Cotton On, Culture Kings,H&M, Sephora, Uniqlo, Zara, Muji, Apple, Rebel, JB Hi-Fi, Archie Brothers Cirque Electriq, Hijinx Hotel, Holey Moley, Strike Bowling Bar, Legoland Discovery Centre and Hoyts Cinema.
+Major traders are David Jones, Myer, Kmart, Target, Aldi, Coles, Woolworths, Cotton On, Culture Kings, H&M, Sephora, Uniqlo, Zara, Muji, Apple, Rebel, JB Hi-Fi, Archie Brothers Cirque Electriq, Hijinx Hotel, Holey Moley, Strike Bowling Bar, Legoland Discovery Centre and Hoyts Cinema.